BashTux1/arch-auto-install/README.md

 ## Install script (install.sh)

-This script has been heavily modified to meet my needs.
+This script has been modified to meet my needs.
 It is geared to host an Arch install in VM.
 See [Requirements](https://github.com/bchuter/arch-auto-install/blob/master/README.md#requirements) to make some custom choices for your installation.

 Packages installed via **Pacstrap** in this script: